Copper Scroll: Claims

 There are other options besides those listed by Gaster.
 For instance, Manfred Lehmann considered it Temple contributions collected after 70 CE.

 Scholars are divided as to what the actual contents are.
 However, metals such as copper and bronze were a common material for archival records.
 Along with this, "formal characteristics" establish a "line of evidence" that suggest this scroll is an authentic "administrative document of Herod's Temple in Jerusalem."
 As a result, this evidence has led a number of people to believe that the treasure really does exist.
 One such person is John Allegro, who in 1962 led an expedition.
 By following some of the places listed in the scroll, the team excavated some potential burial places for the treasure.
 However, the treasure hunters turned up empty handed, and any treasure is yet to be found.

-Even if none of the treasures comes to light, 3Q15, as a new, long ancient Hebrew text has significance; for instance, as comparative Semitic languages scholar Jonas C. Greenfield noted, it has great significance for lexicography.
+Even if none of the treasures come to light, 3Q15, as a new, long ancient Hebrew text, has significance; for instance, as comparative Semitic languages scholar Jonas C. Greenfield noted, it has great significance for lexicography.

 It is more than plausible that the Romans discovered the treasure.
 Perhaps, when the temple of Herod was destroyed, the Romans went looking for any treasure and riches the temple may have had in its possession.
 The Romans might easily have acquired some or all of the treasure listed in the Copper Scroll by interrogating and torturing captives, which was normal practice.
 According to Josephus, the Romans had an active policy regarding the retrieval of hidden treasure.

-Another theory is that, after the Roman army left after the siege, Jewish people used the Copper Scroll to retrieve the valuables listed, and spent the valuables on rebuilding Jerusalem.
+Another theory is that, after the Roman army departed, Jewish people used the Copper Scroll to retrieve the valuables listed, and spent the valuables on rebuilding Jerusalem.